 - Update on [certain objection, such as pricing or privacy]

-When you share content via Showcase, you can customize your subject line before you send it.
+When you share content via Showcase Workshop, you can customize your subject line before you send it.
 Simply pop it into the optional Subject field before clicking Send.

 Shorter subject lines are quicker to read, and your recipient will be more likely to open your email if they understand exactly what’s in it and how it relates to them.
 Most email platforms cut off subject lines after a certain number of characters to save screen space, so you want to make sure yours will be visible in its entirety on a range of devices.

-Set the reader’s expectations by making your subject line specific (don’t just put “Files” or “Showcase”, for example) but keep it on the shorter side!
+Set the reader’s expectations by making your subject line specific (don’t just put “Files” or “Presentation”, for example) but keep it on the shorter side!